-A widely recognized expert in advocacy and sexual and reproductive health and rights, Serra is a commissioner for the International AIDS Society-Lancet Commission on the future of global health and HIV response and was a member of the official U.S. delegation to the UN High Level Meeting on HIV and AIDS.
-Serra has contributed to peer-reviewed journals including Global Public Health and has been sought out by media outlets including The New York Times, The Washington Post, The Advocate, and The Guardian.
+Serra Sippel, MA, is President of CHANGE (Center for Health and Gender Equity), a leading nonprofit advancing gender equality and sexual and reproductive health and rights (SRHR) in U.S. policies.
+A recognized expert in policy advocacy and SRHR, Serra was a commissioner for the International AIDS Society-Lancet Commission on the Future of Global Health and HIV response and was a member of the official U.S. delegation to the United Nations (UN) High-Level Meeting on HIV and AIDS.
+Under her leadership, CHANGE was instrumental in securing more than $385 million in U.S. foreign aid to prevent HIV infections among adolescent girls and young women and winning U.S. official policy to support sexual and reproductive health and rights in the U.S. and globally in President Biden’s Presidential Memorandum on women’s health.
+Serra has contributed to peer-reviewed journals including The Lancet and has been sought out by media outlets for analysis on the impact of U.S. policies on SRHR, including The New York Times, Washington Post, Foreign Policy, CNN, The Advocate, and The Guardian.

 Serra holds a master's degree in religion from the Earlham School of Religion, with an emphasis on peace and justice.
 She received her undergraduate degree from the College of Wooster in Ohio.
 She serves on the board of directors of CityDance, a local nonprofit that uses dance as a pathway for youth living in high-poverty neighborhoods to discover their potential and pursue their dreams.
-She resides in Washington, D.C. with her husband and two dogs.
+She resides in Washington, D.C. with her husband and three dogs, Frida, Diego, and Sook.